g0v/10v/doc/README.md

 ## Security

- - hidden recaptcha with fallback
+ - recaptcha - should provide fallback for failure